csuarez00/CIS-11-Bubble-Sort-Project/README.md

 •	Acknowledgements<br>
 •	Contact<br>
 ________________________________________
-General Information
+General Information<br>
-This project was developed for CIS 11 as a team assignment focused on implementing Bubble Sort in LC-3 Assembly Language.
+This project was developed for CIS 11 as a team assignment focused on implementing Bubble Sort in LC-3 Assembly Language.<br>
 Problem Solved
 Efficiently sorting data is a common requirement.
 This helps to demonstrate how a sorting algorithm can be implemented in assembly.
 Purpose